-Classic french toast calls for thick slices of brioche or challah bread; this bread is porous but sturdy enough to soak up the sweet diary-ridden batter and then be pan-seared to golden brown.
+Classic french toast calls for thick slices of brioche or challah bread; this bread is porous but sturdy enough to soak up the sweet diary-ridden batter and then be pan-seared to a golden brown.

-Instead of buttery, high-fat slices of white bread, choose a nutrient dense protein-bread!
+Instead of buttery, high-fat slices of white bread, choose a nutrient-dense protein bread!
 Whatever brand of protein bread you choose, look for ones that are cut into thick slices and contain a minimum of 10 grams of protein per serving, ensuring you’ll get at least 20 grams of protein alone from just the bread.

 Protein breads can be prepared with a variety of grains and seeds such as quinoa, oats, rye, and flax.

 The second part of any french toast recipe is preparing the batter; traditionally, the batter is made from a mixture of eggs, melted butter, heavy cream or milk, sugar, and vanilla extract.
 Skip the butter and sugar and transform this into a healthier breakfast option by using a dairy free-milk and a little maple syrup or honey for sweetness.